 On October 31, Halloween brings out the ghouls and goblins, creatures, and strange folk.
 They come creeping about the neighborhood seeking favors over trickery.

 People of all ages look forward to Halloween traditions.
 While dressing up and baking, we carve up glowing pumpkins.
 Children breathe life into storybook characters while practicing their trick or treat.
 In twos and threes, they traipse through the neighborhood, collecting their bounty in pillow sacks.
 A ghost, a pirate, a robot or Dorothy, and Toto.
 No matter their age, they come to the door.
 They knock or ring.
 Here and there, a screech or a boo!

 The crisp air and autumn colors set the mood.
 Seasonings fill our senses with a taste of autumn.
 So we set forth on an adventure and finish with a warm apple cider around a flickering fire.

-HOW TO OBSERVE
+HOW TO OBSERVE HALLOWEEN

-In many parts of the world, the Christian religious observances of All Hallows’ Eve, including attending church services and lighting candles on the graves of the dead, remain popular.
+In many parts of the world, the Christian religious observances of All Hallows’ Eve, including attending church services and lighting candles on the graves of the dead, remains popular.
 Although, in other locations, these solemn customs are less pronounced in favor of a more commercialized and secularized celebration.

 Through the Colonial era in America, Halloween celebrations were considered taboo due to religious beliefs.
-By the Victorian era, though, Haloween traditions featured fall festivals, parties and foods involving communities and neighborhoods.
+By the Victorian era, though, Haloween traditions featured fall festivals, parties, and foods involving communities and neighborhoods.